Mudhaffar8/GameBoy_Emulator/README.md

 - Interrupt handling implemented and tested.
 - Cycle counting for all instructions complete
 - (Almost) all I/O registers memory-mapped.
+- Basic implementation of the Timer (still needs to be tested).

 ## Planned Updates
-- Implementation of the Timer.
 - Basic implementation of the Pixel Processing Unit (PPU).

 This project is in active development, so stay tuned for updates.